 Strong investor demand for the World Bank's benchmark bond led to an order book that reached US$4.8 billion, with over 110 orders from investors around the world.
 The robust interest in such bonds, seen increasingly as a haven like U.S. treasuries, shows the rising importance of global organizations.

 “In a volatile, headline-driven market, the World Bank credit quality shines,” said Sean Hayes, managing director and head of U.S. Syndicate at BMO Capital Markets in New York.

-More than 100 participating investors, he said, paved the way “to the tightest ever five-year bond versus U.S. Treasuries that the USD primary market for supranationals and agencies has ever seen.”
+More than 100 participating investors, he said, paved the way to "the tightest ever five-year bond versus U.S. Treasuries" that the U.S. dollar primary market for supranationals and agencies has ever seen.

 Though tensions between the Iran and the United States appeared to ease on Thursday, investors were on edge as Iran's President Hassan Rouhani warned of a “very dangerous response” if the U.S. makes “another mistake” such as the drone strike that killed Gen. Qassem Soleimani, a top commander in Iraq.

-Private banks accounted for about 41 percent of the investors, followed by government-run central banks at 39 percent, and investment funds, insurers, and pension funds at 20 percent.
+Private banks accounted for about 41% of the investors, followed by government-run central banks at 39%, and investment funds, insurers, and pension funds at 20%.

 The Washington-based World Bank and International Monetary Fund are so-called “Bretton Woods” institutions, because they were set up to rebuild postwar Europe and promote international cooperation at a U.S.-led meeting of 43 nations at Bretton Woods, New Hampshire in July 1944.